 Leaking amniotic fluid

-When you notice yellow discharge in the third trimester, it could mean you’re leaking amniotic fluid.
-That’s the stuff that your baby has been happily swimming around in while growing inside you.
+If you notice yellow vaginal discharge in the third trimester, it could mean you’re leaking amniotic fluid (the stuff that your baby has been happily swimming around in while growing inside you).

-Amniotic fluid is very thin and watery in consistency, either odorless or slightly sweet-smelling, and can be light yellow in color.
-It leaks out when the membrane sac is broken open or “ruptures,” which is what happens when your water breaks before or during labor.
+Amniotic fluid is very thin and watery in consistency, resulting in either odorless or slightly sweet-smelling discharge that can be light yellow in color.

 Leaking urine (incontinence)

 If you experience a pale yellow discharge during pregnancy, there’s a possibility that what you’re seeing is actually a little bit of pee.

 Leaking urine (aka incontinence) is a common-yet-slightly-annoying side effect of pregnancy.

 It can be caused by changes to your hormones, pressure on your bladder from your growing baby, or a UTI (urinary tract infection).

 Usually, the leaking will happen only every so often, in quite small amounts, and you might be able to detect that tell-tale ammonia-esque smell.

 If you’re worried, wearing a panty liner can help you stay dry and comfortable.